 Manufactured and Mobilehome Insignia of Approval

-The California Department of Housing and Community Development (HCD) insignia is required on mobilehomes, commercial coaches, and special purpose commercial coaches.
-The U.S. Department of Housing and Urban Development (HUD) label is required on manufactured homes mobilehomes.
+The California Department of Housing and Community Development (HCD) insignia is required on mobilehomes, commercial modulars, and special purpose commercial modulars.
+The U.S. Department of Housing and Urban Development (HUD) label is required on manufactured homes.

 The 1957 California Legislature recognized the need to establish construction standards in order to assure the health and safety of California purchasers and occupants of mobilehomes, commercial coaches and recreational vehicles,(originally referred to as trailer coaches).
 The Legislature passed laws requiring HCD to establish regulations and standards and that an insignia of approval be issued to all such mobile units to indicate compliance.
 Inspections and insignia issuance began when the first regulations became effective on September 1, 1958.